Monetary policy instruments

 Since 2008, the Swedish banking system has had a surplus.
 Consequently, the Riksbank issues Riksbank Certificates once a week, normally on Tuesdays, thereby reducing the liquidity in the system.
 The Riksbank Certificates are offered at an interest rate that is the same as the repo rate.

 When necessary, the Riksbank can make monetary policy more expansionary by purchasing securities.
 The aim of such purchases can be both to bring down the general level of interest rates in the economy and to facilitate the credit supply in the economy.
 The type of security the Riksbank chooses to purchase depends on several factors such as supply and demand for various securities and the risk with which various securities are associated.
 For several years, the Riksbank has purchased government bonds with the aim of making monetary policy more expansionary.

-To facilitate the credit supply and mitigate the downturn in the economy caused by the corona pandemic, the Riksbank has decided to adopt new measures intended, among other things, to help hold down the general level of interest rates and to conduct operations on several markets, as well as to increase liquidity in kronor and improve access to US dollars for the monetary policy counterparties.
+To facilitate credit supply and mitigate the economic effects of the coronavirus pandemic, the Riksbank has taken measures that, among other things, are helping to keep interest rates low.
+The Riksbank has decided to conduct operations on more markets, increase liquidity in Swedish kronor (SEK) and improve access to US dollars (USD) for its monetary policy counterparties.
 These measures have included:

 - Loans to the banks for onward lending to companies (terminated)